After you have outlined your initial ideas for creating the best customer and agent experience, it's time to delve into the specifics.

 To summarize, this chapter introduced a simple flow with three key options:

-- Call reaches hotline: Route to after-hour prompt or call queue.
+- Call reaches hotline: Route to friendly "BYE" prompt or continue.

 - Call reaches the queue: Connect to an available agent or handle non-availability.